guillaumedescoteauxisabelle/ma-biblio/docs/Gatys-et-al-2015.pol.md

 created: 2020-11-06T16:58:35.261Z
 color: yellow
 .
 Convolutional Neural Networks consist of layers of small computational units that process visual information hierarchically in a feed-forward man- ner
+---
+page: 1
+type: text-highlight
+created: 2020-12-06T07:56:09.524Z
+color: yellow
+ composing a complex interplay between the con- tent and style of an image